 #1 – Develop a system for accountability.
 Make one person or group ultimately responsible for the outcomes.

 #2 – Create redundant/connected responsibilities.
-Develop strategies that take into account the opportunity for one person to fail at meeting a responsibility, but still allow for success based on the responsibilities of someone else.
+Develop strategies that take into account the opportunity for one person to fail at meeting a responsibility but still allow for success based on someone else’s responsibilities.

 #3 – Do not confuse accountability and responsibility.
-Assigning someone a specific task or action to take does not mean that they are taking on accountability for the outcome.
+Assigning someone a specific task or action does not mean they are taking on accountability for the outcome.
 These are different measurements and mean different things.

 The connection between accountability and responsibility is important to understand.

-One of the many reasons that our clients use Apptoto is because taking proactive responsibility for helping clients/patients is a great way to mitigate the risk of them forgetting or shirking their own duties.
+One of the many reasons clients use Apptoto is that taking proactive responsibility for helping clients/patients mitigates the risk of employees forgetting or shirking their duties.

-Although you may not be accountable for the actions of the client or patient, you can still assume responsibility for whatever actions you can take to set them up for success.
+You are not accountable for the actions of the client or patient.
+But you can still assume responsibility for whatever actions you can take to set them up for success.

-This key relationship can help you design smarter business systems and drive better outcomes when understanding the differences between accountability vs responsibility.
+This key relationship can help you design smarter business systems and drive better outcomes when understanding the differences between accountability and responsibility.